kallewesterling/django-app-documentation/markdown/backend/building-backup-content.md

 ## 2. Initiate and check out `localdjango`

-We can put both commands on one line for convenience:
+If the `localdjango` directory is empty, we need to initiate and check out the so-called "submodule."
+We can do so by putting both commands on one line for convenience:

 ```sh
 $ git submodule init && git submodule update